open-sauced/intro/CONTRIBUTING.md

    Consider where the new chapter you'll work on logically falls in the course.

-   If you're not sure, please comment on the issue and tag a maintainer, asking for help.
-And if the content you're adding isn't a chapter, you can omit the number.
+   If you're not sure, please comment on the issue and tag maintainers `@open-sauced/community` to ask for help.

 3. **Write content**